 We will also help you seek compensation for or non-economic damages, such as pain and suffering, emotional distress, and mental anguish.

 A rear-end collision can lead to significant property damage and serious injuries that require ongoing medical treatment.
-Rather than worry about how to pay medical bills to treat your accident-related injuries or how to cover the costs of repairing your damaged vehicle, talk to the Law Offices of Ogle, Elrod & Baril, PLLC today.
+Rather than worry about how to pay medical bills to treat your accident-related injuries or how to cover the costs of repairing your damaged vehicle, talk to OEB Law, PLLC today.
 The sooner you contact us, the sooner we can help you recover compensation for your losses.

 Call 865-546-1111 now to schedule a free case evaluation.
 We work on a contingency fee basis, which means you do not pay for our services unless we achieve a favorable outcome for your claim.